kyma-project/telemetry-manager/README.md

 ### Traces

 The trace controller creates an [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) deployment and related Kubernetes objects from a `TracePipeline` custom resource.
-The collector is configured to receive traces using the OTLP protocol, and forwards the received traces to a configurable OTLP backend.
+The collector is configured to receive traces using the [OpenTelemetry Protocol (OTLP)](https://opentelemetry.io/docs/specs/otel/protocol/), and forwards the received traces to a configurable OTLP backend.

 For more information, see [Dynamic Trace Backend Configuration](https://github.com/kyma-project/community/tree/main/concepts/observability-strategy/configurable-tracing).